HarvestHub/GardenHub/README.md

 **Note:** This has been tested on GNU/Linux.
 Your mileage may vary using Docker on MacOS or Windows.

-To get up and running, issue the following commands.
+To get up and running, [install Docker](https://docs.docker.com/engine/installation/).
+Next ensure that your user is added to the Docker group (`sudo usermod -aG docker $your_user`; you may need to log out then back in after).
+Finally, run the following commands:

 ```
 # Clone the repo